wireless-road/detector/README.md

 ### Installation

-Tracker is cross compiled on a desktop and copied to the target rpi3b+.
-As such, the build process will require some environment variables so it can find the various pieces of Tracker.
+Detector is cross compiled on a desktop and copied to the target rpi3b+.
+As such, the build process will require some environment variables so it can find the various pieces of Detector.
 The following is how my environment is setup:
 ```
 # project directory
 export RASPBIAN=~/your/workspace/raspbian